A guide to multiple births and twin pregnancies

 Twin pregnancies, as with all multiple pregnancies, carry greater risks for the mother and baby than single pregnancies.
 Having twins increases the risk of many of the complications of pregnancy, such as intrauterine growth restriction, pre-eclampsia, and gestational diabetes.
 Twin pregnancies also have complications of their own, such as twin-to-twin transfusion syndrome, cord entanglement, PVL and premature birth.
-(PVL stands for Periventricular leukomalacia, a form of brain injury where there is damage to the white matter of the brain - the part which transmit messages from the nerve cells - which causes cysts to form.)
+(PVL stands for Periventricular leukomalacia, a form of brain injury where there is damage to the white matter of the brain - the part which transmits messages from the nerve cells - which causes cysts to form.)
 These complications can increase the risk of brain injury and cerebral palsy in one or both twins.

 Cerebral palsy is a condition that affects movement, posture, and coordination.
 It is caused by damage to the brain before, during or shortly after birth.
 Cerebral palsy can have a significant impact on the quality of life of the affected child and their family, resulting in the need for lifelong care and support.